 After defining applications and transactions, you can use several dedicated reports to supervise application performance.

 A business unit name cannot contain any of the following characters:

 A name that uses any of these characters will cause data discrepancies.

-- Error Each type is identified by an icon.
+Each type is identified by an icon.
 All of the system notifications are displayed in the right bottom corner of the configuration window.

-Example of the business unit visual notifications
+Example business unit notifications:

 Note that error messages must be manually canceled, to help prevent the oversight of issues.